-OTHER DISPOSAL.
-Please do not dispose of equipment, supplies, or appliances on the dock itself.
-When you graduate or leave the department you must personally dispose of all personal belongings from your office including all files, books, and appliances.
+Please do NOT dispose of equipment, supplies, microwaves, refrigerators, or other appliances on the dock itself; for proper disposal PLEASE FILL OUT AN EEPD/LED FORM FROM THE SURPLUS WEBSITE, and contact Ashely Augspurger at (515)294-5100 for further assistance.
+When you graduate or leave the department, you are solely responsible for the disposal of all personal belongings from your office; including all files, books, and appliances.

-Items we have been asked NOT to put in the dumpster include: construction material, biological debris, furniture, shipping crates, cardboard boxes, pallets, plant waste or leaves.
+Items NOT to put in the dumpster: construction material, biological debris/plant waste/ leaves, furniture, shipping crates, cardboard boxes, and pallets.